Adjourned Undertaking for Theft

 Before the case reached the Contest Mention stage of the proceedings, we obtained current reports from our client’s treating psychologists.
 These reports were tendered during the plea hearing to evidence the counselling and good work that our client had been doing to address the underlying causes of her offending.
 A letter from our client’s GP was also useful in setting out her medical difficulties and the treatment that she was receiving (and was compliant with).

 On a plea of guilty at the Contest Mention, our client received an adjourned undertaking for the Theft offences and other charges.
 This was a good outcome as the sentence would mean that our client will be able to continue psychological counselling.
 During this time, and through a process of negotiation with the police, several of the charges that were in dispute were withdrawn.
 Of the 7 offences that our client initially faced, she entered a plea of guilty to 2 Theft offences and the charge of Possess Property Reasonably Suspected of Being Stolen was downgraded.
-Because of the plea material tendered during submissions, the Magistrate was persuaded not to impose a more onerous order (such as a Community Corrections Order).

 This case ultimately had a good outcome as we were able to secure the withdrawal of several offences on behalf of the client.
 She was placed on an adjourned undertaking for 12 months.